junxit/us-congress-bills-114/metadata.md

 - 2016-05-18 — Committee on Environment and Public Works.
 Reported by Senator Inhofe with amendments.
 Without written report.
 - 2016-05-18 — Committee on Environment and Public Works.
 Reported by Senator Inhofe with amendments.
 Without written report.
 - 2016-05-18 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 471.
+- 2016-09-15 — Passed Senate with amendments by Unanimous Consent. (consideration: CR S5867-5868; text of measure as reported in Senate: CR S5867; text as passed Senate: CR S5867-5868)
+- 2016-09-15 — Passed/agreed to in Senate: Passed Senate with amendments by Unanimous Consent.(consideration: CR S5867-5868; text of measure as reported in Senate: CR S5867; text as passed Senate: CR S5867-5868)